This topic includes the following sections:

 The context menu that opens when you right-click an .INCLUDE statement includes Open File, which opens the specified include file in the Visual Studio editor.

 A DBL Background pane is available in the Visual Studio Output window.
 This pane logs background IntelliSense and prototyping messages and is for use by Synergy/DE Developer Support.
 To view this pane, open the Visual Studio Output window (View > Output) and select “DBL Background” in the “Show output from” drop-down list at the top of the window.

-For Synergy .NET projects, SDI also includes runtime libraries for Windows and Linux desktop and server applications.
+For Synergy .NET projects, SDI also includes runtime libraries for Windows desktop and server applications.
 (A NuGet package is available with runtime libraries for devices; see Synergy .NET Requirements.)
-And it includes Synergy-specific Watch and QuickWatch commands for debugging (see Debugging Synergy .NET Code).
+It also includes Synergy-specific Watch and QuickWatch commands for debugging (see Debugging Synergy .NET Code).